Avg: 3.1 from 34 votes

 p8 - traverse ledge (top of through-flake) to a bolt belay on left.
 30m 3rd class.

-p9 - climb flake and ramp up and right for a pitch ~40m 5.8
+p9 - climb flake and ramp up and left, then back right a bit for a pitch ~40m 5.8

 p10 - supposedly one of the two 10a pitches. face climb up 3m to a bolt, move up and right 3m to another bolt, then back left and up 5m to a corner (bolt on left arete) climb right of the corner up the face on dishes and flakes then move up and right on a nebulous line past more boltsd and gear under flakes to a bolted belay on a small right facing corner/ramp (cant see belay until 5m below it). ~45m, easy 5.9 face, total of 5 bolts on the pitch plus gear.
 Can easily get into 5.10a terrain with lackluster route finding as the most direct line is not the easiest one.